Alessandro François: Biography

+François was born in 1796 in Florence, then part of the Grand Duchy of Tuscany.
 Throughout his life, François undertook a number of occupations, including as a mining engineer.
 After travelling widely in his youth, François decided in 1825 to excavate Etruscan sites, including Cosa, Cortona, Volterra, Fiesole, Vetulonia, Populonia, Chiusi and Vulci.
 He discovered several black-figure vase fragments in 1844 at Fonte Rotelle near Chiusi.
 He discovered more fragments in 1845, and the pieces were assembled into a complete vase of the highest quality, subsequently named after him, which was purchased by Leopold II, Grand Duke of Tuscany, in 1846 for the Uffizi Gallery.

 In 1857, François discovered a spectacular painted Etruscan tomb, which has also been named after him.

 François created his own excavation society and kept his finds in his home in Florence.
 Numerous attempts to found a museum to house his finds failed, despite his appealing to potential sponsors in Italy and to the French government.
-François fell ill and died in 1857.
+While in Florence, François fell ill and died at the age of 60 or 61.
 He left no published writing.